Giuseppe Vaccai

-Giuseppe Vaccai (Pesaro, August 21, 1836 -1912) was an Italian painter, mainly of landscapes.
+Giuseppe Vaccai (August 21, 1836 – 1912) was an Italian painter, mainly of landscapes.

 Biography

+He was born in Pesaro.
 His father was a well-known music composer, and Vaccai did not dedicate himself to painting until after twenty years of age.
 The family sent him to the Sapienza University of Rome to train as a lawyer.
 But in Rome, his fellow Pesarese, Cavaliere Carlo Gavardini, introduced him to the landscape artist, Jean-Achille Benouville who took him in his studio.
 His canvases reproduce the pine forests of Ravenna as well as the valleys and coasts of central Italy.
 Among his works are: Il fosso Ghiaia a Ravenna; Sulle sponde del Nera; Intorno alla Pineta; The Adriatic Beach in Pesaro; and Albacina.
 In 1870 at Parma, he exhibited a Vallala di Poschiavo dal monte Cavagna.
 In 1877 at Naples, he exhibited a Fosso Ghiaia nella Pineta di Ravenna and a Paesaggio.
 Among his works exhibited in Turin, Milan, Rome and Bologna, were: In riva all' Adriatico; Sulle colline; Marina di Pesaro a levante; Marina di Pesaro verso Cattolica; Le foci di Piobbico; Stazione di Foligno; and Appennino Metaurense.
 He became an associate member of the Royal Academy of Fine Arts in Bologna and in his last decade became a deputy in parliament.